 - An e-Book (the .pdf file from above or export in .PDF file or EPUB file via Google Docs).

-- A text-to-voice audio file (with reading of your text) using services like WordTalk (Windows), DAISY plugging for Microsoft Word (Windows), Natural Reader (Windows and Mac)
+- A text-to-voice audio file (with a reading of your text) using services like WordTalk (Windows), DAISY plugging for Microsoft Word (Windows), Natural Reader (Windows and Mac)

 With little more work you can also have:

-- An excellently formatted e-Book for immediate distribution (via Beacon, a service which can create professional looking books and downloadable content)
+- An excellently formatted e-Book for immediate distribution (via Beacon, a service which can create professional-looking books and downloadable content)

 - A presentation (summarize the basic points of your post or article and enriched it with some images)

-- A video presentation (as export from MS PowerPoint or with the use of a specialized video editor as Camtasia)
+- A video presentation (as an export from MS PowerPoint or with the use of a specialized video editor as Camtasia)

 - Promotional Images like the ones produced by Wordle.net or colleges and promotional images and banners produces with Canva, PicMonkey

 - A roadmap or a checklist in a .pdf file selecting specialized parts of your article

 etc. (anything that can help your goals and make your content travel a long way)

 The next step is to distribute your content to your audience and make some new friends.
 This procedure, even though a separate one, should be considered an integral part of a successful content marketing strategy.

 The content distribution strategy involves many steps and operations that would help your content reach the right audience.